Don’t let anyone tell you a college degree – or what major you pick – doesn’t make a big difference in life. The numbers tell a different story.

 Education majors were least likely to be employed full-time and year-round, at 41 percent.
 (There are about 8 million people with education degrees, making it the second-most popular field of study.)

-2. Right now, engineering offers the biggest bang for the buck
+2. Right now, engineering is the best bang for your buck

 3. Education level matters

 In some fields, pursuing higher degrees can be worth an extra million.
 “Among social science majors working as financial managers, those who have a bachelor’s degree earn $3.5 million while those with a master’s degree earn $4.6 million over a work-life,” the Bureau says.

 And not having a degree at all can cost a lot more: lifetime earnings ranged from $936,000 for those who didn’t finish high school to $4.2 million for folks with professional degrees.

 4. It’s not necessarily about bachelor’s versus master’s versus doctorate

 While your pay does tend to go up with your education level, your major matters significantly even among four-year degrees.
 “For example, among people whose highest degree is a bachelor’s, engineering majors earn $1.6 million more than education majors,” the Bureau says.
 Those with bachelor’s degrees in engineering, computers, math, science, business, and social science all make more than average, which is $2.4 million over 40 years.

 5. Some majors make more money, even at the same jobs